The BenQ ZOWIE XL2411P is a 24″ 1080p 144Hz 1ms gaming monitor aimed at serious competitive gamers.

 The BenQ ZOWIE XL2411P input lag amounts to only ~4ms which along with the rapid 1ms response time speed and 144Hz refresh rate ensures fluid and immersive fast-paced gameplay.

-In the OSD (On-Screen Display), you will find the ‘Instant Mode’ feature which when enabled allows the display to bypass certain image processing for the minimal input lag.
+In the OSD (On-Screen Display), you will find the ‘Instant Mode’ feature that allows the display to bypass certain image processing for the minimal input lag when enabled.

 While the low input lag ensures instantaneous reaction to your commands, the quick response time speed eliminates ghosting and trailing of fast-moving objects.